This story of confusion of tongues at the tower of Babel is found in Genesis 11:

 9 Therefore is the name of it called Babel; because the LORD did there confound the language of all the earth: and from thence did the LORD scatter them abroad upon the face of all the earth.

-Many generations after Noah, when the whole earth still spoke the same language, people traveled to a plain in the Middle East and settled there.
+Many generations after Noah, people traveled to a plain in the Middle East and settled there.
 Then they said to one another, “Let’s build a city and a tower, and let’s make a name for ourselves, so we won’t be scattered around the whole earth” (Genesis 11:4).
 The people made a tower designed for worshiping the sun and the heavenly bodies.
 Mankind had chosen to worship God’s creations instead of the Lord Himself.

-By centralizing around the tower of Babel, the people refused to obey God’s command to go out and fill the earth.
+By centralizing around the tower of Babel, people chose to disregard God’s command to go out and fill the earth.
 God had told Noah to replenish, or fill, the earth (Genesis 9:1) and not centralize.
 The concentration of human beings has always encouraged immorality and vice.
-Cities have ever been hotbeds of crime, for in such an environment Satan finds less resistance to his attacks than in smaller communities where people live in close touch with nature.
+Cities have ever been hotbeds of crime.
+In such environments Satan finds less resistance to his attacks.
+In smaller communities people live tend to live more in harmony with each other and close touch with nature.